StefanHermannBerlin/Geeny_Racing_App/README.md

 ----------------------
 - Use Enter and Backspace to navigate
 - Use the Keys 1 and 2 to simulate round tracking sensors
+- Use mouse Y to simulate throttle, mouse X to simulate heart rates